 What is the issue, problem, or challenge?

-Typhoon Haiyan, known locally as Yolanda, brought wide spread devastation across nine provinces in the Philippines.
-Survivors have seen their homes, livelihoods, and communities destroyed.
-As many as 4,000 died.
-Communities are working hard to pick up the pieces, but they need your support so that they can restart businesses, feed their families, rebuild key infrastructure and take charge of their futures.
+Typhoon Haiyan (known as Yolanda in the Philippines) left wide spread devastation across nine provinces in the Philippines.
+Survivors lost their homes, livelihoods, and loved ones.
+Over 6,000 people died.
+Communities are working hard to pick up the pieces, but they need your support so that they can continue to rebuild homes, restart businesses, feed their families, and take charge of their own futures.

 How will this project solve this problem?